eastmaels/steemblog.github.io/_posts/account/itchyfeetdonica/2019-07-07_296-concubine-lane-zsvuvdl3.md

 Another 2 lanes nearby are called the Wife Lane and the First Concubine Lane.
 It's said that after a fire in Ipoh Old Town in 1892, the mining tycoon Yao Tet Shin gave away the rebuilt houses on these lanes to his 3 wives.
 That's how the 3 lanes got their names from the locals.
 Another legend has it that concubines of some wealthy men lived in these lanes.

-I have no idea where the concubines are nowadays,  and this lane has been transformed into a lively place full of shops selling crafts, snacks and drinks.
-I took this picture with my phone when being caught in a sudden tropical shower there.
+I have no idea where the concubines or their offsprings are nowadays, and this lane has been transformed into a lively place full of shops and restaurants.
+You can find all kinds of local crafts and food specialties on this street.
+I took this picture with my phone when being caught in a sudden tropical shower.

 ##
 ![IMG_2786.JPG](https://cdn.steemitimages.com/DQmcpqBY6tbGBBYtArEBYQSKmjhzffrkWSvDomhFPbKJSR2/IMG_2786.JPG)